 Here are a few tips that students should consider when making the commitment to form an effective study group:

-- Your group should not exceed 5 members (although, 3-4 is best)
+- Your study group should not exceed 5 members.

-- There should be a peer leader who determines meeting locations, study session times, and keeps the group informed about the next week’s subject
+- There should be a group leader who determines meeting locations, study session times and keeps the group informed about next week’s subject.

-- The group should determine what they will cover from the start—the leader will only ensure that the group stays on track
+- The study group should determine what they will cover from the start; the leader will only ensure that the group stays on track.

-- Remember: this is not class; have fun with your group!
+- Remember: this is not class, so feel free to have fun with your study group!

-Incoming freshmen and experienced students alike can benefit from the aforementioned tips.
-Success is up to each individual and can be achieved in a number of ways; we highly suggest that students form study groups in order to stand out from the rest of their peers and to do well each semester—especially in a difficult class!
+Incoming freshmen and seasoned students alike can benefit from the aforementioned tips.
+Success is up to each individual and can be achieved in a number of ways; we highly suggest that students form study groups in order to stand out from the rest of their peers and to do well each semester, especially when faced with a difficult class.

-If you are not yet a student, and are still deciding where you would like to further your education, consider Florida National University (FNU).
-We care about each individual student—our small class sizes allow for extra individual attention, thus fostering a healthy and thriving learning environment.
+If you are not yet a student and are still deciding where you would like to further your education, consider Florida National University.
+We care about each individual student; our small class sizes allow for extra individual attention, thus fostering a healthy and thriving learning environment.
+We also offer online degree programs, scholarships and financial assistance to qualified students.
 Interested in one of our programs?
-Get started, and apply now!
+Get started, and apply now.